-However, unlike with AVD where the pricing is consumption-based, Windows 365 comes in two editions – Windows 365 Business and Windows 365 Enterprise – both of which have fixed per-user monthly pricing.
-But, as with any product, It gets better with regular updates and Microsoft just announced a few that we should definitely take a look at.
+However, unlike with AVD where the pricing is consumption-based, Windows 365 comes in two editions – Windows 365 Business and Windows 365 Enterprise.
+Both have fixed per-user monthly pricing.
+But, as with any product, It gets better with regular updates.
+And Microsoft just announced a few that we should definitely take a look at.

 What is Azure AD Join?

 When we talk about Azure AD joined devices we are referring to devices whose computer object is no longer stored in the on-premises Active Directory Domain Services environment.
 Rather, it is now located in Azure Active Directory.